Street trading options in Brighton & Hove

 - Dean Street (42 square feet)

-Go to a map of the street trading zones in Brighton & Hove
+View a map of the street trading zones in Brighton & Hove

 Apply to go on the waiting list for a street trading static pitch

 The waiting list for pitches is approximately 3 to 4 years.
-If you wish to go on the waiting list, please submit an application.
+If you wish to go on the waiting list, submit an application.

 We don't need payment or supporting documentation until we grant your permit.